Working With Kubernetes Services

 NodePort

-NodePort exposes port on all worker node in Kubernetes cluster.
+NodePort exposes port on all worker nodes in Kubernetes cluster.
 You can define the port manually or let Kubernetes cluster create one for you dynamically.
-NodePorts are exposed to each worker node and must be unique for each services.
+NodePorts are exposed to each worker node and must be unique for each service.

 Load balancer